netdata/netdata/docs/netdata-agent/sizing-netdata-agents/disk-requirements-and-retention.md

 ## `ram`

-`ram` mode can help when Netdata should not introduce any disk I/O at all.
-In both of these modes, metric samples exist only in memory, and only while they are collected.
+`ram` mode can help when Netdata shouldn’t introduce any disk I/O at all.
+In both of these modes, metric samples exist only in memory, and only while they’re collected.

 When Netdata is configured to stream its metrics to a Metrics Observability Centralization Point (a Netdata Parent), metric samples are forwarded in real-time to that Netdata Parent.
-The ring buffers available in these modes is used to cache the collected samples for some time, in case there are network issues, or the Netdata Parent is restarted for maintenance.
+The ring buffers available in these modes are used to cache the collected samples for some time, in case there are network issues, or the Netdata Parent is restarted for maintenance.

-The memory required per sample in these modes, is 4 bytes: `ram` mode uses `mmap()` behind the scene, and can be incremented in steps of 1024 samples (4KiB).
+The memory required per sample in these modes, is four bytes: `ram` mode uses `mmap()` behind the scene, and can be incremented in steps of 1024 samples (4KiB).
 Mode `ram` allows the use of the Linux kernel memory dedupper (Kernel-Same-Page or KSM) to deduplicate Netdata ring buffers and save memory.

 **Configuring ram mode and retention**: